Grim-Syndicate/eta-backend/README.md

 Find the existing server_name line and replace with domain name Find the existing location line and replace with correct port

+Make sure the DNS records are already pointing to the right IP address

 Reload nginx so certbot finds the name: `sudo systemctl reload nginx`